 As to what this account says from a standpoint of faith, one of the most troubling conundrums is the question of how evil and suffering can survive in a universe created and managed by a loving supreme being.
 Postulated explanations of this paradox are known as theodicies, and such answers have been for centuries handed out by members of many belief systems when challenged to provide logical answers to the question of how it is possible that a just and moral God can

-- Free Will: God gave his children the right to make up their own minds as to who they would be, and some chose to be rotten.
+- Free Will: God gave his children the right to make up their own minds as to who they would be, and some choose to be rotten.

 - Imperfect Supreme Being: God struggles valiantly to cope with a universe filled with random events (chaos), but as powerful as he is, he can't undo every awful thing the moment it happens.

-- Incomprehensibility: "Good" and "evil" are human constructs born of Mankind's limited understanding of the universe.
-Were people capable of seeing things through God's eyes, they would grasp the morality and rightness of all that now leaves them aghast in horror and riddled with unease at its seeming unfairness.
+- Incomprehensibility: "Good" and "evil" are human constructs born of mankind's limited understanding of the universe.
+Were people capable of seeing things through God's eyes, they would grasp the morality and rightness of events that now leave them aghast in horror and riddled with unease at their seeming unfairness.

 The name of Einstein gets used in legends whose plots call for a smart person, one whom the audience will immediately recognize as such (i.e., modern tellings of an ancient legend about a learned rabbi who switches places with his servant feature Albert Einstein in the role of esteemed scholar).
 This venerated cultural icon has, at least in the world of contemporary lore, become a stock character to be tossed into the fray wherever the script calls for a genius.

 Likewise, "the atheist professor" is a stock figure common to a number of urban legends and anecdotes of the faithful: he gets flung into the mix where there's a need for someone to play the role of Science Vanquished in Science-versus-Religion tales.
 But he is not inserted merely to serve as an icon of learning to be humbled in